-In commercial chicken houses, where infection is widespread, virtually all birds become infected within the first few weeks of life, although on occasions this may be delayed.
+In commercial chicken houses, where infection is widespread, virtually all birds become infected within the first few weeks of their life, although on occasions this may be delayed.
 Because of the prevalence of serotype 1 viruses of varying pathogenicity and non-pathogenic serotype 2 in the poultry house environment, birds can be infected with more than one MDV strain.
 There is some evidence to suggest that with increasing age of the birds, the frequency of isolation of non-pathogenic viruses becomes higher.

 The transmission of MDV occurs by direct contact, or indirect contact by the airborne route.
 The epithelial cells in the keratinizing layer of the feather follicle hold fully infectious virus particles, and serve as source of contamination to the environment.
-The shedding of the infective material occurs from about 10 days after infection, before the appearance of the clinical disease, and can continue throughout the life of the bird.
+The shedding of the infective material occurs from about 10 days after infection, before the appearance of the clinical disease, and can continue throughout the life of the infected bird.
 The virus associated with feather debris and dander in the contaminated poultry house dust can remain infectious for several months.
 Although the inhalation of infected poultry house dust remains the commonest route of disease spread, other less common mechanisms of indirect transmission, such as those involving darkling beetles (Alphitobius diaperinus), could also play minor roles in transmission.
 There is no evidence for the vertical transmission of MDV through the egg.

 Impact: EconomicTop of page